 Organised by: Sven Christian, Adriane Iann Assistant Curator of Books and Works on Paper (Zeitz MOCAA).

-Panelists include Exhausted Geographies’ Shahana Rajani and Zahra Malkani (via Skype), as well as Pumflet co-founder Ilze Wolff.
+Panelists include Makhzin founder Mirene Arsanios (via Skype), as well as local writers Palesa Motsumi and Nick Mulgrew.
 This discussion will be moderated by Sven Christian, Adriane Iann Assistant Curator of Books and Works on Paper at Zeitz MOCAA.

 Publishing Against the Grain is an exhibition organised and produced by Independent Curators International (ICI), New York, and initiated by ICI’s Alaina Claire Feldman, Becky Nahom and Sanna Almajedi.
 The exhibition was made possible with generous support from The Andy Warhol Foundation for the Visual Arts, ICI’s Board of Trustees and International Forum.
 The organising curator for Publishing Against the Grain’s presentation at Zeitz MOCAA is Sven Christian, Adriane Iann Assistant Curator of Books and Works on Paper at Zeitz MOCAA.
 The presentation of this exhibition at Zeitz MOCAA has been made possible by the American Friends of Zeitz MOCAA, the Zeitz MOCAA Exhibition Endowment Fund, and Zeitz MOCAA members.

-This event can accommodate a maximum of 100 people.
+This event is free and can accommodate a maximum of 100 people.